proglang/jgs/DynamicAnalyzer/readme.md

 IllegalFlowExceptions are at the core of DA: They indicate a possible leak of information, and terminate execution of the program.
 There are two conceptually different ways to cause an IllegalFlowException in this implementation:

 ### Public Outputs
 The easiest way to leak data is to leak it to a public output.
-Currently, public outputs are `System.out.println` and `System.out.print`.
-See the HelloWorld Example above.
+Public outputs are defined in `utils.visitor.ExternalClasses`.
+Currently, these are:
+- `<java.io.PrintStream: void println(java.lang.String)>`
+- `<java.io.PrintStream: void println(int)>`
+- `<java.io.PrintStream: void println(boolean)>`
+- `<java.io.PrintStream: void println(java.lang.Object)>`
+This is just a temporary solution.
+Note that an explicit leak of a secret double would not be caught, since it's not defined.

 ### Non sensitive upgrade (NSU) policy
 The NSU policy enforces IllegalFlowExceptions in a certain kind of context, even if information has not yet been leaked.
 This is a theoretical limitation: In a certain context, the type system "gets confused" and doesn't really know what label to assign to a local.
 Consider the following example: